Doubly Fair Parity Games: Fixpoint Characterization of Winning Regions

 For fair parity/parity games, we obtain a similar fixpoint characterization, encoding the reduction to parity games presented in \cref{subsection:reductionparityparity} along the lines of Figures~\ref{fig:existentialgadgetparityparity} and~\ref{fig:universalgadgetparityparity}.
-Here, all involved functions work over (subsets of) the set $V\times [d]\times [1]$ of base nodes, consisting of game nodes that are annotated with memory values.
-The definition of the fixpoint expression for fair parity/parity games is straight-forward but somewhat technical since the updating and resetting mechanisms for the memory values have to be accommodated.
-For brevity, we refrain from elaborating the required notation and the full fixpoint expression here, and state just the main result that yields a symbolic fixpoint algorithm for fair parity/parity games; full details can be found in the appendix.
+So let $V$, $E$ and $E_f$ be the set of nodes, edges and fair edges, respectively, in a fair parity/parity game $G$ with priority functions $\lambda:V\to[2k]$ and $\Gamma:V\to[d]$.
+Recall that nodes in the game $G'$ from~\cref{thm:fairParityPlusParityToParity} are annotated with memory values $p\in[d]$ and $b\in[2]$ in which the game $G'$ records the maximal $\Gamma$-priority that has recently been seen and the player that has last insisted on keeping control in one of its fair nodes.
+Hence all involved functions in the fixpoint expression work over (subsets of) the set $V\times [d]\times [2]$ of base nodes, consisting of game nodes that are annotated with memory values.
+If no confusion arises, we denote the elements of $[2]$ by $\exists$ and $\forall$.